jetbrains-academy/data-visualization-course/1_1_line_and_scatter_plots_seaborn/1_theory/1_relplot_scatter/task.md

 * `y`: The name of the column to visualize on the y-axis.

 Note that the `data` argument is optional.
-If you do not provide it, `x` and `y` must be lists containing the data to plot.
+If you do not provide it, `x` and `y` must be collections containing the data to plot.

 While using Seaborn, we recommend passing `data` as a positional argument and any other arguments (including `x` and `y`) as keyword arguments.